ccizer/Cloud-Foundry-Workshop/workshop/Customers/README.md

 4. Push the application with the vars file
 5. Check the logs for the active profile and any errors
 6. Provision a mariadb database with free plan and then bind it to the application
-7. Check the environment variables and the application detail
+7. Check the environment variables and the application details
-8. Unmap and remove default route
+8. (Optional) Unmap and remove default route
 9. Make a change in the code and deploy the application using the strategy rolling flag
 10. Rollback to a previous version
-11. (Optional) Share the database service and deploy the application to another space.
+11. Share the database service and deploy the application to another space.

 ### Tips and Tricks